 These actions are designed to help keep you healthy, reduce exposures to COVID-19, and slow the spread of the disease.
-Because there is currently no vaccine to prevent coronavirus disease 2019 the best way to prevent illness is to avoid being exposed to this virus.

 - Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Avoid close contact with people who are sick.